couchbaselabs/node-ottoman/docusaurus/README.md

 This command starts a local development server and opens up a browser window.
 Most changes are reflected live without having to restart the server.

+#### Environment Variables
+The `.env.example` file shows the required environment variables that must be replaced in order for Algolia DocSearch to work locally.

 ### Build

 ```